ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 and lyric/subtitle files of audio files that are instrumentals (removed with [delete-sidecar-lyric-and-subtitle-files-for-audiofiles-that-are-instrumentals](../BAT-and-UTIL-files-1/delete-sidecar-lyric-and-subtitle-files-for-audiofiles-that-are-instrumentals.bat))

 Longer explanation: When this system marks a song as lyriclessness (aka “lyrics unfindeable, proceed with AI-only transcription”) it deletes any existing sidecar & lyric files.
 However, it is still possible for invalid sidecar lyric/subtitle files to exist for songs marked lyricless, if an external utility like LRCget was used to downloaded incorrect LRC/TXT files (for example, attaching a LRC file for the wrong song, or a studio version’s LRC to a live version of the song).
 Thus, this tool grew out of necessity.
 Instrumental files need the same treatment too.

+### 🌟 Lyric-related Reports:

+If you would like to check your overall lyric/karaoke progress as a percentage of your whole music collection, run [report-lyric-and-subtitle-percentage-completion.bat](../BAT-and-UTIL-files-1/report-lyric-and-subtitle-percentage-completion.bat) from the root folder of your music collection.
+It generates a log file (```lyric-subtitle-compliance.log```) that allows you to track your progress over time.

+If you would like to check how many lyric approvals you did on a certain day, just for that sense of accomplishment, run [report-lyric-approval-progress.bat](../BAT-and-UTIL-files-1/report-lyric-approval-progress.bat), which will tell you how many lyric[less] approvals you did on a specific calendar day.

 </details>